 Money that should be yours.
 Out of content that is yours.
 Content you slaved away at through moments of doubt, through countless uncertainties until finally, elated, you made it through to the other side.

-Content theft and piracy is a very real, very alarming threat.
 Many online courses suffer from hackers, seeking to use the course for their own ends.
 Whether it’s subscribers illegally downloading the course to spread among their friends so nobody has to pay.
 Or, even more sinister, pirates looking to make a quick buck from your hard earned content.

 It’s soul destroying when it happens to you.